Role of on-site Coulomb energy and negative-charge transfer in a Dirac semi-metal NiTe$_2$: results and discussion

 We then carried out Ni 2$p$ - 3$d$ resonant-PES of NiTe$_2$ to quantify the experimental value of $U_{dd}$ from measurements of the single particle 3$d$ partial density of states (PDOS) and the two hole correlation satellite using the Cini-Sawatzky method \cite{cini1976, cini1977, sawatzky1977}.
-Fig. 4(a) shows the Ni $2p - 3d$ resonant PES valence band intensity map as a function of photon energies ($h\nu$ = 849-879 eV) versus BE ( = -1.2 to 45.8 eV).
-The resonant PES map is obtained by first measuring the Ni $L_{3,2}$-edge XAS Fig. 4(b) as a function of $h\nu$ (top X-axis).
-Then, at different incident photon energies $a -v$ marked by arrows in the XAS spectrum(Fig. 4(b)), we measure the valence band spectra and plot the spectral intensity as the map shown in Fig. 4(a).
-Fig. 4(c) shows valence band spectra (BE = -1.2 eV to 35.0 eV) measured at select $h\nu$ values (labelled $a - v$) across the $L_3$ and $L_2$ edge of Fig. 4(b).
-The BEs are calibrated with respect to $E_F$ of metallic NiTe$_2$ and the spectra are normalized to the shallow Te 4$d_{5/2, 3/2}$ core level peaks (bright blue vertical lines at $\sim$41 and 42 eVBEs) in the map.
-Several well-resolved spectral features derived from Ni $d$ bands and Te 5$p$ bands are observed in the valence band spectra.
-The weak spectral feature at 1.90 eV BE shows a small increase in intensity when incident $h\nu$ values just cross the $L_3$ and $L_2$ edges and indicate a weak Ni 2$p - 3d$ resonance of the Ni 3$d$ derived partial density of states (PDOS) \cite{orders1982}(yellow vertical line observed in map and also marked in Fig. 4(c)).
-The central feature in the Fig. 4(a) map is the diagonal from right bottom to left top.
-It originates in a feature at 7.90 eV BE in the map and Fig. 4(c), and shows a significantly large increase in intensity on increasing $h\nu$ from $a - e$, i.e., upto the Ni $L_3$-edge maxima (blue vertical dotted line in the map and Fig. 4(c).
-On increasing $h\nu$ further from $f - l$, this feature systematically moves to higher BEs with a shift equal to the increase in $h\nu$.
-This behavior of shift in BE equal to increase in $h\nu$ indicates its Ni $L_3VV$ Auger feature (marked by the blue diagonal line in the map and in Fig. 4(c)).
-Fig. 4(d) shows a plot of the kinetic energy of this peak as a function of $h\nu$ relative to the XAS $L_3$ peak energy (bottom X-axis).
-The corresponding incident $h\nu$ values are the same as top X-axis of Fig. 4(b).
-This indicates that the $\sim$7.90 eV constant BE feature for $h\nu$ = $a - e$ represents a resonant Raman feature and it becomes a correlation satellite with two holes in the final state\cite{guillot1977, weinelt1997, hufner2000}.
-The map and Fig. 4(c) also shows a weak broad feature at $\approx$19.3 eV BE for $h\nu$ across the Ni $L_3$ edge, which is attributed to a plasmon feature as seen in core level spectra.
-For higher $h\nu$ from $m - v$, the map and Fig. 4(c) again show a weak resonant Raman behavior(blue vertical dotted line), followed by the $L_2VV$ two-hole correlation satellite Auger peak (blue full line) of the 7.90 eV BE feature.
-The corresponding kinetic energy of this peak as a function of $h\nu$ is also plotted in Fig. 4(d) and confirms its Auger character.
+Fig. 3(a) shows the Ni $2p - 3d$ resonant PES valence band intensity map as a function of photon energies ($h\nu$ = 849-879 eV) versus BE ( = -1.2 to 45.8 eV).
+The resonant PES map is obtained by first measuring the Ni $L_{3,2}$-edge XAS Fig. 3(b) as a function of $h\nu$ (top X-axis).
+Then, at different incident photon energies $a -v$ marked by arrows in the XAS spectrum(Fig. 3(b)), we measure the valence band spectra and plot the spectral intensity as the map shown in Fig. 3(a).
+Fig. 3(c) shows valence band spectra (BE = -1.2 eV to 35.0 eV) measured at select $h\nu$ values (labelled $a - v$) across the $L_3$ and $L_2$ edge of Fig. 3(b).
+The BEs are calibrated with respect to $E_F$ of metallic NiTe$_2$ and the spectra are normalized to the shallow Te 4$d_{5/2, 3/2}$ core level peaks (bright blue vertical lines at $\sim$40 and 42 eV BEs) in the map.
+The normalization shown in Fig. 3a and 3c at the Te 4$d_{5/2,3/2}$ peaks is carried out to emphasize resonance effects in the main Ni $3d$ states near $h\nu \sim$9 is obtained for a finite $T_{eg}$ = 5 meV, for values of negative $\Delta \Delta_C$ = -1.55 eV.
+This is attributed to a spontaneous charge transfer which causes an effective negative-$\Delta$ to form the dominantly $3d^{n+1}\underline{L}^1$ ground state even for a small $T_{eg}$ = 5 meV.
+In region A of Fig. 10, it is seen that using optimal parameters ($\Delta$= -2.8 eV and $T_{eg}$ = 1.8 eV) corresponding to spectra shown in Figs. 6(a,b), we obtain $d^n$ = 9.1 (black square in red curve for $\Delta$= -2.8 eV).
+Fig. 10 also shows the variation of $d^n$ count vs. $T_{eg}$ for $U_{dd}$ = 3.0 to 6.0 eV (green curves; all other parameters fixed to optimal values of NiTe$_2$).
+The region A (pink shade) in Fig. 10 shows that an increase in $d^n$ is obtained on reducing $\Delta$ (making it more negative;red arrow) or reducing $U_{dd}$(green arrow).
+This indicates that a large CT from ligand to Ni site in NiTe$_2$ is obtained from a combination of effective negative-$\Delta \Delta_C$ and reduced $U_{dd}$.
+The reduction of $U_{dd}$ is attributed to the larger polarizability of Te compared to oxygen anions, as polarizability is roughly proportional to the anion size\cite{ZS}.
+Also, for $\Delta \Delta_C$ i.e. $\Delta$ is more positive than $\Delta_C$ (region B; purple shade), the sharp jump in $d^n$ for $T_{eg}$ = 5 meV gets suppressed and instead shows a gradual rise as a function of $T_{eg}$.